thunder-app/thunder/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-- [ ] Did you update CHANGELOG.md?
+- [ ] If a new package was added, did you ensure it uses an appropriate license and is actively maintained?
-- [ ] Did you use localized strings where applicable?
+- [ ] Did you use localized strings (and added appropriate descriptions) where applicable?
 - [ ] Did you add `semanticLabel`s where applicable for accessibility?